FIWARE/tutorials.Historic-Context-Flume/README.md

 ```console
 \q
 ```
- You will then return to the commmand line.
+ You will then return to the command line.